A confluence of challenges cause concern

 6. Gen Z is transforming the future of shopping like never before

-Retailers and brands need to get ready to cater to the continuously connected shopper, Ma said.
-This requires new engagements in new channels that Gen Zers love, particularly social commerce.
+Retailers and brands need to prepare to cater to the continuously connected shopper.
+This requires new engagements in new channels that Gen Z loves, particularly social commerce.
 This generation has inspired an ecosystem of always-on shopping, with high expectations for meaningful and memorable experiences.